railwayapp/docs/src/docs/guides/database-migration-guide.md

 _**NOTE: Your old plugin will NOT be deleted automatically.
 You should perform the necessary actions to ensure data consistency between the plugin and the new database service.**_

+## Other Options

+If you would prefer not to go through the migration flow as outline above, there are other options for your migration path -

+1. **Template** - The template which is used in the automation can be deployed at-will.
+Deploy this manually in your project if you prefer this method.
+2. **DIY** - If our tools don't align with your needs, or you have a unique migration process in mind, you're welcome to execute your own strategy.
+We always recommend ensuring you have a backup and a process for testing.

 ## FAQ

 ### What is the risk?